benmatselby/trello-cli/README.md

 Small Trello CLI application for managing a the Trello board in a SCRUM environment.
 It isn't intended to be a full wrapper around the Trello API, but some simple tools to automate sprint management and artefacts such as the CHANGELOG.

-- You will need to generate an application key/secret pair and generate a config file.
-- It runs on php, you will need at least php 7.1 and composer or docker.
-  - Or you can run the docker image.
 - It assumes you have [Scrum for Trello](http://scrumfortrello.com) installed, as it adds story points to the name.
   - If not, please prefix your card title with `(x)` where x is the number of story points.
 - You can create a board and list existing boards (with all the cards on a board).